mongodb/mongo-cxx-driver/etc/releasing.md

 - Checkout the master branch.
 - Edit `etc/apidocmenu.md` and add the released version in the `mongocxx` column following the established pattern.
-If this is a major release (x.y.0), revise the entire document as needed.
+If this is a minor release (x.y.0), revise the entire document as needed.
 - Edit `docs/content/_index.md` and `README.md` to match.
 - Edit `etc/generate-all-apidocs.pl` and add the new release version to the